Video Interviews 101

 Conducting Interviews Tips and Tricks

-The first tip is to remember that, you must be calm and you confident at all times.
+The first tip is to remember that, you must be calm and confident at all times.
 You need to practice and prepare yourself for asking the questions.
 This is because the interviewee will react based on your emotion.
 If you are nervous, they are nervous.

 It is only human to be nervous, to have adrenaline pumping through your veins.
 That is why we suggest asking them a softball question, and even a throwaway question, first.
 This will boost their confidence in order to answer the other questions better.